WE VOLUNTEER! THATS WHAT WE DO HERE!

 "By His Grace We Serve Calming Fears, Easing Minds, Saving Lives"

-Sarasota County Urban Search & Rescue/Recovery K-9 is dedicated to responding throughout the state of Florida at the request of local, state and federal agencies, working in support of those agencies to offer a wide variety of highly specialized resources which may not be otherwise available.
+Sarasota County Urban Search & Rescue/Recovery K-9 is dedicated to responding throughout the state of Florida, 13 other States at the request of local, state and federal agencies, working in support of those agencies to offer a wide variety of highly specialized resources which may not be otherwise available.

 Sarasota County US&R is a non-profit 501c3 organization that does not receive any government funding.